-Toward that end, Stonehill College issues this statement of policy to inform the campus stalking.
+Stonehill College is committed to maintaining a positive climate for study and work, in which individuals are judged solely on relevant factors, such as skill and performance, and can pursue their activities in an atmosphere that is free from discrimination, harassment, domestic violence, dating violence, sexual assault and stalking.
 The College does not discriminate on the basis of sex or gender in any of its education or employment programs or activities.
 Sexual harassment is destructive to such a climate and will not be tolerated in the college community.
 Students or employees found responsible for violating this Policy will face sanctions, up to and including dismissal from the College.
 The Office of the Dean of Students and the Office of Human Resources jointly maintain and publish online a list of the range of possible sanctions for violations of this Policy that apply to students and employees.
-The Office of the Associate Vice President for Student Affairs/Dean of Students and the Office of Human Resources shall jointly promulgate procedures (the Procedures) to further the College's commitment to oppose sexual and gender-based misconduct and interpersonal violence.
-The Procedures shall include processes and guidelines that address the following: Acts that are prohibited by this Policy and the Procedures are also prohibited by law and can therefore also be addressed by Campus Police or off campus law enforcement.
+The Office of the Associate Vice President for Student Affairs/Dean of Students and the Office of Human Resources shall jointly promulgate procedures (the Procedures) to further the College's commitment to oppose sexual and gender-based misconduct and interpersonal violence.The Procedures shall include processes and guidelines that address the following: Acts that are prohibited by this Policy and the Procedures are also prohibited by law and can therefore also be addressed by Campus Police or off campus law enforcement.
 The Procedures will address the options and resources available to any individual who may wish to initiate a criminal action through off campus law enforcement.